-Here's an example of what a zero-BS landing page looks like (take a look!).
+See this example of what a zero-BS landing page looks like (take a look!)

 Write your landing page before you start building your product or soon after development.
 Not because you want to create a squeeze page to start getting leads, but because writing forces you to think clearly about who your product is for and why they should care.

 “Most importantly, [writing] makes it impossible to hide any logical inconsistencies in the ideas that people put out there…” —Jeff Bezos on long-form writing

 Using plain and straightforward language, fill your landing page with your strongest arguments for why someone should sign up.
 Make it logical and a reflection of your customer’s goals and challenges.